turnerbenjamin/mb230_productivity_and_workspaces/1. workspaces/4_notification_templates.md

 1. Save the draft notification template
 2. Select Add Existing Notification Field
-3. Search for Comment for the user and select add
+3. Search for "Comment for the user" and select add

 There is a wide variety of fields we can choose from.
 In all cases the values of these fields will be populated using the Automation Dictionary.